DrewChillguy/responsive-homepage-template/README.md

+# Responsive homepage
-# Responsive homepage template using Bootstrap only
+Creating responsive homepage template using Bootstrap only